To the Maxximum

 To the Maxximum is the debut album by the German Eurodance project Maxx.
 The album was first released in June 1994 in Germany via Blow Up and Intercord.
 The album was also released in Scandinavia via Remixed Records and in the UK via Pulse 8 records.
 The hits "Get-A-Way", "No More (I Can't Stand It)" and "You Can Get It" are all featured on the album.

+Critical reception

+Pete Stanton from Smash Hits gave To the Maxximum four out of five and named it Best New Album, writing, "Maxx haven't created a startling new path for dance music, but they've done pretty well.
+As you know, "Get-A-Way" is a blinding ragga corker, as is the follow-up "No More (I Can't Stand It)".
+But the fun doesn't stop there.
+"I Can Make You Feel Like" is a tingling, groovy thing while "Fight" is a guitar-crunching stormer.
+Stick with Maxx and you'll do alright."